 GreenMobility's cities: You can find us here

-Eight cities, 950 electric cars, and more than 120,000 users.
+Eleven cities, 1,300 electric cars, and more than 170,000 users.
 If you travel to one of GreenMobility’s cities in the future, you can easily use our electric cars and open them in the app as you usually do.
 In fact, you can buy an hour or day package in Belgium, drive to the airport and then continue the trip when you land in one of our cities.
 We have made it super easy to drive green in Europe.
-You just have to be aware of the parking rules in the particular city – and of course, any corona restrictions that may occur in the current city.
+You just have to be aware of the parking rules in the particular city.

 Copenhagen - the first city

 Copenhagen is the first city where GreenMobility has established a community with many thousands of users.
 In Copenhagen and the greater area of Copenhagen, there are 400 electric cars available in the zone, which stretches from Klampenborg in the north to Tårnby in the south.
 In Greater Copenhagen, there are almost thirty Hotspots with free parking for the electric cars.
 One of these Hotspots is Copenhagen Airport, where you can take an electric car to the city center in 20 minutes.
 Are you visiting Copenhagen in the future?
 You can easily take a GreenMobility car, the app works exactly the same there.

 By the end of 2019, it was time for further expansion.
 GreenMobility came to the city of smiles, Aarhus in Jutland, with 100 brand new electric cars and established Hotspots at, among others, Bruuns Galleri, Z-huset, and NRGi, which is GreenMobility’s partner when it comes to green power for the electric cars.
 Today, there are ten Hotspots in Aarhus where you can park for free.
 Visiting one of the oldest cities in Denmark?
 If you land in Aarhus with Nordic Seaplanes, you can easily find an electric car and drive to the city center.